All Episodes

 And anyway, here's what he said.

-But the fact is she released her medical record some time ago.
+But the fact is, she released her medical record some time ago.

-And based on the information that she has provided, and her doctors have provided, we were gravely concerned, not just about her health care, not about her health, but her health care.
+And based on the information that she has provided and her doctors have provided, we were gravely concerned, not just about her health care, not about her health, but her health care.

 Why?

-Well, it's it's hard for people to understand.
+Well, it's hard for people to understand.

 Both of us concluded that if we were providing the care that she was receiving, we'd be ashamed to show up in the doctor's lounge.